Exploring Uncertainty Propagation in Coupled Hydrologic and Hydrodynamic Systems via Distribution-Agnostic State Space Analysis: Results and discussion

 Fig.~\ref{fig:solver_comparison_vtilted} shows the V-Tilted outlet hydrograph comparison.
 The local inertia baseline recovers peak timing relative to the DAE trajectory ($e_{t_{\mr{peak}}}=0.0\%$), while both baseline solvers show peak magnitude differences ($e_{Q_{\mr{peak}}}=17.9\%$ for local inertia and $e_{Q_{\mr{peak}}}=26.0\%$ for CA); the CA baseline also shows a peak timing difference ($e_{t_{\mr{peak}}}=13.0\%$).
-The RMSE values are $7.76\times 10^{-1}\;\mr{m^3\,s^{-1}}$ for local inertia and $8.79\times 10^{-1}\;\mr{m^3\,s^{-1}}$ for CA, consistent with the expected behavior in a controlled synthetic setting with minimal geometric and parameter heterogeneity.
-The higher peak flow in the DAE trajectory relative to both baselines is attributed to the simultaneous solution of routing and infiltration within each time step.
+The RMSE values are $7.76\times 10^{-1}\;\mr{m^3\,s^{-1}}$ for local inertia and $8.79\times 10^{-1}\;\mr{m^3\,s^{-1}}$ for CA, consistent with the expected behavior in a controlled synthetic setting with minimal geometric and parameter heterogeneity. \comment{For this case, the CA routing baseline yields $\mr{NSE}=0.597$ and $\mr{KGE}=0.622$ (with correlation $r=0.924$, variability ratio $\alpha=0.772$, and bias ratio $\beta=0.709$), while the local inertia baseline yields $\mr{NSE}=0.686$ and $\mr{KGE}=0.659$ (with $r=0.939$, $\alpha=0.775$, $\beta=0.751$).} The higher peak flow in the DAE trajectory relative to both baselines is attributed to the simultaneous solution of routing and infiltration within each time step.
 In the explicit CA scheme and the semi-implicit local inertia formulation, infiltration and Manning routing are updated through separate operations within the time step: infiltration removes water from ponded depth before lateral concentration from upstream cells, while routing redistributes flow without a concurrent infiltration loss in the same coupled solve.
 This sequential decoupling can attenuate outlet peak discharge.
-However, in the DAE formulation, the mass balance~\eqref{eq:depth_update}, infiltration~\eqref{eq:infil_update}, and algebraic Manning constraints~\eqref{eq:algebraic_constraint} are enforced simultaneously through the Newton solve~\eqref{eq:newton_iteration}, so the infiltration rate $\m f(t)$ at each cell is evaluated at a water depth that satisfies the lateral routing balance and the vertical infiltration loss within the same step, resulting in lower numerical attenuation and higher peak concentration at the outlet.
-This result validates the DAE structure established in Proposition~\ref{thm:index1_local} and confirms that the BDF implicit discretization in~\eqref{eq:bdf_descriptor} accurately preserves the mass balance, Manning routing, and Green-Ampt infiltration interactions formulated in Section~\ref{subsec:hydropol2d}.
+However, in the DAE formulation, the mass balance~\eqref{eq:depth_update}, infiltration~\eqref{eq:infil_update}, and algebraic Manning constraints~\eqref{eq:algebraic_constraint} are enforced simultaneously through the Newton solve~\eqref{eq:newton_iteration}, so the infiltration rate $\m f(t)$ at each cell is evaluated at a water depth that satisfies the lateral routing balance and the vertical infiltration loss within the same step, resulting in lower numerical attenuation and higher peak concentration at the outlet. \comment{This result follows from solving the differential and algebraic constraints simultaneously in the Newton iteration~\eqref{eq:newton_iteration} and characterizes the agreement between the DAE formulation and the baseline solvers under the same governing equations; it is not an indication that the DAE trajectory is closer to the true catchment response, which would require comparison against field measured discharge.} This result validates the DAE structure established in Proposition~\ref{thm:index1_local} and confirms that the BDF implicit discretization in~\eqref{eq:bdf_descriptor} accurately preserves the mass balance, Manning routing, and Green-Ampt infiltration interactions formulated in Section~\ref{subsec:hydropol2d}.